By Matt Ross, GridX Senior Product Manager

 As I sat and listened to that presentation, I was really inspired about the progress and commitment they’ve made.
 It also got me thinking about how we can drive even more change and increase adoption in electrification technologies.

-- Developing detailed and personalized financial scenarios on ownership costs of electrification technologies versus their fossil fuel counterparts.
 Full financial scenarios can be developed by incorporating discount programs and tax credits to further alleviate upfront capital costs and ownership costs.
-By utilizing the right set of tools, utilities can communicate the total cost of ownership to customers in dollars and cents to empower and inform them to make the best choice for their home or business.
+By utilizing the right set of tools, energy providers can communicate the total cost of ownership to customers in dollars and cents to empower and inform them to make the best choice for their home or business.

 SMUD is not alone in embarking upon a clean energy pathway.
-Initiatives, pledges and pressure to decarbonize are mounting, ranging from the US Inflation Reduction Act (IRA) earmarking billions of dollars for tax credits, household electrification and EV incentives, California’s ban on new gasoline-powered cars as of 2035, and 81% of US customers served by an electric utility with a carbon reduction target.
+Initiatives, pledges and pressure to decarbonize are mounting, ranging from President Biden’s Inflation Reduction Act (IRA) earmarking billions of dollars for tax credits, household electrification, and EV adoption incentives, California’s ban on new gasoline-powered cars as of 2035, and 81% of US customers served by an electric utility with a carbon reduction target.

-Big data analytics will play a significant role in utility rate and program design and ensuring that LMI customers overcome the financial hurdle of technology adoption.
-Leveraging smart meter data enables the utility to segment their LMI customers, develop personalized financial insights on ownership costs of electrification technologies and communicate to customers which further behavioral actions lead to savings.
+Big data analytics will play a significant role in utility rate and program design, and in ensuring that LMI customers overcome the financial hurdle of technology adoption.
+Leveraging smart meter data enables the utility to segment their LMI customers, develop personalized financial insights on ownership costs of electrification technologies, and communicate to customers which further behavioral actions lead to savings.

-Designing better LMI programs and calculating the impacts of technology adoption in dollars and cents will go a long way towards ensuring everyone benefits from electrification.
+Designing better LMI programs and calculating the impacts of technology implementation in dollars and cents will go a long way toward ensuring everyone benefits from affordable electrification adoption.

 How utilities can help sell more electric vehicles